| Shropshire Union CanalShropshire Union Canal History

 no windows at all.
 To keep things looking right they then painted false windows complete with curtains and

+flower boxes on the front of each house.
 North of Brewood the B&LJ crosses the Roman Watling Street (now the A5) on a short but

 highly acclaimed Aqueduct near Stretton.
 Just past here, Thomas Telford was forced to deviate from his